RehanTechForge/30DaysOfNextProjects/README.md

 **Live Demo:** [See the Random Joke Generator Repo App in action!](#)

+### Project 8: Color Picker

 **Description:**

-The Digital Clock App is a user-friendly tool developed using Next.js and TypeScript.
-This app displays the current time in both 24-hour and 12-hour formats, updating every second to ensure accurate timekeeping.
-With a sleek and minimal design, the app provides users with a clean interface, making it suitable for both desktop and mobile users.
+The Color Picker app is a simple and user-friendly tool developed using Next.js and TypeScript.
+This app allows users to select a color, view its HEX and RGB values, and copy the HEX value to their clipboard.
+With a clean and responsive design, it’s perfect for both desktop and mobile users looking for an easy way to pick colors for their projects.

 **Features:**

-- Displays current time in hours, minutes, and seconds.
+- Select a color using a color input field.
+- Display the selected color in real-time.
-- Toggle between 24-hour and 12-hour formats.
+- Show the selected color in both HEX and RGB formats.
-- Real-time clock updates every second.
+- Copy the HEX value to the clipboard with one click.
-- Responsive design for seamless use across desktop and mobile devices.
+- Responsive design for desktop and mobile devices.
-- Simple and elegant interface with a clear display of time.

 **Technologies Used:**